abdomuhammed96/EnableTask/README.md

-# Kader-Web-Testing-Automation
+# jawwy-Web-Testing-Automation
-For the Automation code for testing scenarios for Kader Website
+For the Automation code for testing scenarios for Jawwy Website